micro-manager/micro-manager.github.io/_pages/Pixelink.md

 Pixelink PL-D and M series cameras now support Micro-Manager.
 The Pixelink Micromanager adapter is included in the Micromanager nightly build and will be automatically installed when installing Micromanager.
+The Pixelink Micromanager Adapter requires the installation of either Pixelink Capture or the Pixelink SDK to function.